MonasteryStudent/ros2-turtlesim-challenges/README.md

 A collection of independently implemented ROS 2 challenges built around the `turtlesim` package.

-The Topic and Service challenges are based on the book *ROS 2 from Scratch* by Edouard Renard.
+Most challenges are based on exercises from the book *ROS 2 from Scratch* by Edouard Renard.
 The Action challenge was designed independently to apply and deepen the concepts introduced in the book.

 ## Learning Goals